MGDCF: Distance Learning via Markov Graph Diffusion for Neural Collaborative Filtering: Method

-\subsection{Homogeneous MGDN}
+\subsubsection{Homogeneous MGDN}

-MGDN can also be applied on homogeneous graphs to handle CF tasks (Figure~\ref{fig:framework_homo}).
-Homogeneous MGDN (Homo-MGDN) can achieve competitive performance with Hetero-MGDN by applying MGDN on a constructed homogeneous item-item graph that captures co-occurrence relations $p(v_i, v_j)$ between items.
+MGDN can also be applied to homogeneous graphs to handle CF tasks (Fig.~\ref{fig:framework_homo}).
+Homogeneous MGDN (Homo-MGDN) can achieve competitive performance with Hetero-MGDN by applying MGDN to a constructed homogeneous item-item graph that captures item pairs with high co-occurrence relations.
 Note that although we can also construct a homogeneous graph for users, we empirically find that constructing a homogeneous item-item graph is sufficient and we can just use the input embedding $X$ as the vertex representations $Z$ for users.
-As shown in the right part of Figure~\ref{fig:framework_homo}, the distance $\tilde{A}_{ij} \left\| \frac{z_i}{\sqrt{\tilde{D}}_{ii}} - \frac{z_j}{\sqrt{\tilde{D}}_{jj}} \right\|^2$ that Homo-MGDN tries to minimize corresponds to the distance between items that have high co-occurrence relations.
+As shown in the right part of Fig.~\ref{fig:framework_homo}, the distance $\tilde{A}_{ij} \left\| \frac{z_i}{\sqrt{\tilde{D}}_{ii}} - \frac{z_j}{\sqrt{\tilde{D}}_{jj}} \right\|^2$ that Homo-MGDN tries to minimize corresponds to the distance between items that have high co-occurrence relations.

-Figure~\ref{fig:framework_homo} shows the framework of Homo-MGDN.
-Based on the heterogeneous graph $\mathcal{G}$, we construct a homogeneous item-item graph $G$ to model the relations between items.
-As with GCN, most Graph Diffusion Networks such as APPNP and S$2$GC are based on the assumption that the edge weight between $v_i$ and $v_j$ should represent an unnormalized joint probability $p(v_i, v_j)$.
-Approaches such as TextGCN~\cite{DBLP:conf/aaai/YaoM019} obtain $p(v_i, v_j)$ by scanning all the cooccurrence of $v_i$ and $v_j$, which is time-consuming without parallel computation frameworks.
-Different from these approaches, we first build an item-item transition matrix $\tilde{\mathcal{M}}^{v \rightarrow v}$ to model the item-item conditional transition probability $p(v_j|v_i)$ (the left part of Figure~\ref{fig:framework_homo}), and then propose an efficient sparsification approach to approximate $p(v_i, v_j)$ with $\tilde{\mathcal{M}}^{v \rightarrow v}$ (the middle part of Figure~\ref{fig:framework_homo}).
-Our sparsification approach is efficient since it does not require calculating the exact value of $p(v_i, v_j)$.
-The sparsification involves some complex tricks and we describe the details in Section~\ref{sec:sparse_proof}.
+Fig.~\ref{fig:framework_homo} shows the framework of Homo-MGDN.
+Based on the heterogeneous graph $\mathcal{G}$, we construct a homogeneous item-item graph $G$ to capture item pairs with high co-occurrence relations.
+As with GCN, most Graph Diffusion Networks such as APPNP and S$^2$GC are based on the assumption that the edge weight between $v_i$ and $v_j$ should represent an unnormalized joint probability $p(v_i, v_j)$.
+While $p(v_i, v_j)$ can be obtained (via methods such as scanning all co-occurrences of items~\cite{DBLP:conf/aaai/YaoM019}), using $p(v_i, v_j)$ might pose the potential risk of constructing a dense item-item graph.
+Assuming a user, perhaps a robot, has interacted with all items, it implies that every item pair has a positive edge weight ($p(v_i, v_j) > 0)$, leading to a fully connected item-item graph, which would significantly increase the complexity of most GNNs.
+To alleviate this risk, and inspired by~\cite{DBLP:conf/nips/KlicperaWG19}, we propose a sparsification techinque, which preserves only a small fraction of edges between items with high co-occurrence relations.
+(The strength of the co-occurrence relation is measured by the affinity weights, see Section~\ref{sec:sparse_proof}.)
+Analogous to~\cite{DBLP:conf/nips/KlicperaWG19}, edge weight (unnormalized $p(v_i, v_j)$) is approximated to 1.0 for edges between item pairs with high co-occurrence relations and approximated to 0.0 otherwise.